Polyamory and Fairness

 It's not fair!

-By the time we’re adults, we’ve all pretty much figured this out.
-That, or we’ve just given in to exhaustion and stopped worrying quite so much about what’s “fair” on such a granular level.
+By the time we’re adults, most of us have figured this out.
+That, or we’ve just given in to exhaustion and stopped worrying quite so much about what’s “fair.”

 I say “eventually” because when I first met her, she was extremely introverted, had difficulty opening up to others, and had a lot of trouble communicating or trusting folks around her.
 She was unpartnered at the time, largely because of this.
 There were a lot of things about her I liked and admired, so I spent a considerable amount of time and effort in getting to know her and encouraging her to open up to me—a nontrivial investment in a relationship with a person who was never even a lover.

 Some time later, at least partly because of the experiences she had with me, she found it much easier to talk to people and to extend herself to others, and she ended up finding a boyfriend.
 Would it have been reasonable for me to be upset, and to say, “Hey, look, I put in all the work here, and now someone else gets the benefit?”
-No, but I do know people who seemed to feel that I should have responded that way.
+No, but I do know people who seemed to feel that I should have responded that way, and were surprised when I didn’t.

-To me, crying “It’s not fair!” over investing a lot of work in getting to know someone and then not having that work turn into a relationship smacks of entitlement.
+Crying “It’s not fair!” over investing a lot of work in getting to know someone and then not having that work turn into a relationship smacks of entitlement.
 She had no obligation to start dating me just because I took the time to get to know her, and I had no expectation that dating her was my just reward for all the effort I put in.
 Yet I’ve known folks who do, in fact, seem to feel this way.
+In fact, I would say this is the beating heart of “nice guy syndrome”—the notion that women owe sex to “nice” men as a reward for their attention.

 Another real-world example: Some people I’ve spoken to online were part of a polyamorous triad that included a woman who was facing major upheaval in her life.
 She’d just come out of a bitter divorce, and was feeling emotionally and financially vulnerable.
 She needed, and asked for, a great deal of support from her partners, which they offered without question.
 Later, when she found herself on more solid footing and felt emotionally ready to engage the world again, she began exploring a new relationship, which made her partners feel put out; they felt that since they had supported her through her divorce, they should have some more input in how quickly and to what extent any new partnerships formed.

 Again, this smacks of entitlement to me.
 We support our lovers because we love them, not because we expect that support to give us control over them.
-Crying “It’s not fair!” when we support someone and that person doesn’t respond by turning over control to us strikes me as very peculiar.
+This is, I think, a vitally important concept: Support does not entitle you to control.
+Crying “It’s not fair!” when we support someone and that person doesn’t respond by turning over control to us strikes me as toxic, perhaps borderline abusive.

-The common thread in these examples is the idea “I have done something for someone, and I should be the person who benefits from that work.”
+These examples have one thing in common: the idea “I have done something for someone, so I should be the person who benefits from that work.”
+Interactions with other people are transactional.
+If I don’t get something in exchange, I have been deprived of something that is mine by right.
 Or, perhaps more simply, “It’s not fair!
 Look at what I had to go through to get what I got; why should other people get it more easily?
 How come I had to do all this work and the next person to come down the pike didn’t?”

 In other words, you’ve made a positive difference in someone’s life…and you’re now upset because you feel it’s not fair that other folks get to benefit from that?
 Well, that’s what happens when you make someone’s life better; the whole world gets just a little bit brighter.
 Why would anyone want to be stingy about that?